carmine560/trading-assistant/README.md

     # 'get_cash_balance' commands below have been called beforehand.
     ('calculate_share_size', 'long|short'),
     # Check if the loss has reached the daily loss limit.
 If it has, speak the
     # alert text and exit.
-This command requires that the 'count_trades'
+This command requires that the 'get_cash_balance'
-    # command below has been called in a previous action and the
-    # 'get_cash_balance' command below has been called beforehand.
-The '-DLL'
+    # command below has been called beforehand.
+The '-DLL' option configures
-    # option configures the non-percent, negative daily loss limit ratio (from
-    # -1.0 to 0.0) and:
+    # the non-percent, negative daily loss limit ratio (from -1.0 to 0.0) and:
     #
     #     daily loss limit = cash balance * utilization ratio
     #                        / customer margin ratio * daily loss limit ratio.